Pharmacy (PHAR)

 4 credits

-PHAR 161G — Patient Skills Lab I
+PHAR 161G — Patient Care Skills Lab I

 This course first in five-Patient Care Skills lab course sequence.
 This course provides students an understanding of patient encounters and provides the necessary skills to perform, participate and understand while managing difficult patient encounters.
 This course also includes social and behavioral aspects of patient interaction techniques and clinical decision making skills in patient care.
 This course examines the specialized communication skills used in the practice of patient counseling.
 Students will study basic counseling skills, and interventions, including important areas such as self-awareness, information and knowledge that contribute to becoming effective counselors.